Kalpabiswa

 Kalpabiswa is an online Bengali language science fiction literary magazine.
 It is the first and biggest online sci-fi magazine published in Bengali language.
-It is the main Bengali sci-fi web magazine.
 Notable Bengali fiction writers like Adrish Bardhan, Ranen Ghosh, Yashodhara Ray Chaudhuri, Anish Deb and Amitananda Das have contributed for the magazine.

 Kalpabiswa Publications

-From 2017, Kalpabiswa started to publish E-books of notable Bengali language books as well as the magazine itself.
-From 2018, Kalpabiswa started its own Hardboard and Paperback publishing house named Kalpabiswa Publication.
+From 2018, Kalpabiswa started its own hardcover and paperback publishing house named Kalpabiswa Publication.
 With the 200 years of creation of Mary Shelley's Frankenstein, Kalpabiswa has published Frankenstein 200, an anthology of Frankenstein themed fictions and non fictions, as a tribute.
 The book was launched at the campus of Jadavpur University during the first International Conference on science fiction held in Kolkata.